Build Better SEO Content with Keyword Analysis Tools

 We use SEO software in this example since it is directly applicable to this tutorial.
 But in general, the approach outlined below is applicable to any topic, product, or service focus.

-From an SEO planning perspective, it generally makes sense to focus down as far as needed to reduce SEO competition, while still addressing a large enough audience.
+From an SEO planning perspective, it generally makes sense to focus down as far as needed to reduce SEO competition, while still addressing a large enough audience that can drive enough organic search traffic to be interesting.

 Step 2: Identify Topic Keywords